mybuddyerick/DTU.ESP32-IoT-Server/README.md

 ## 🧠 Lessons Learned

-- Setting up a WiFi server on embedded hardware.
+- Setting up a WiFi server on embedded hardware (ESP32).
-- Designing and handling HTTP requests manually.
+- Designing and handling raw HTTP requests manually without using a full web framework.
-- Using JSON for efficient IoT communication.
+- Using JSON as an efficient, machine-readable communication format.
+- Creating a RESTful Web API for modular data and command handling.
-- Controlling hardware outputs remotely over HTTP.
+- Controlling hardware outputs remotely via HTTP requests.
-- Building user-friendly web interfaces for IoT devices.
+- Building a dynamic, real-time web dashboard using JavaScript (AJAX fetch) to update sensor data without refreshing the page.
+- Styling a responsive and user-friendly website using CSS, including custom designs for buttons, progress bars, and tables.
+- Integrating front-end technologies (HTML, CSS, JavaScript) with back-end MicroPython services for a complete IoT solution.

 ---